nicolasriquet/GitDelver/README.md

 * NbBranches: the number of branches in which this modification has been integrated.
 Make sure you have done a *git checkout* on all the branches that you want to analyze (all branches will be analyzed if you target a bare repository).
 * FilePath: the relative path to file.
 * FileName: the name of the file.
-* FileType: the type of the file ("Production" or "Test")
+* FileType: the type of the file ("Production" or "Test").
 * MethodName: the name of the method.
 * NbParams: the number of parameters in the method signature.
 * NLOC: the number of lines of code of the file.
 * Complexity: the cyclomatic complexity number of the method.
-* CommitId: the identifier of the commit
+* CommitId: the identifier of the commit.
 * Author: the author of the modification.
 * DateTime: the date and time of the modification.
 * Date: the date of the modification.